-At times, the Window XP pop-up window might not appear while authenticating a client (supplicant) because the user information is already stored in Windows XP.
-However, the Extensible Authentication Protocol over LAN (EAPOL) response to the switch (authenticator) might have an empty user ID that causes the 802.1X port to be de-authenticated.
+While authenticating a client (supplicant), the Windows XP pop-up message might not open because the user information is already stored in Windows XP.
+However, the Extensible Authentication Protocol over LAN (EAPOL) response to the switch (authenticator) could have an empty user ID that causes the 802.1X port to be deauthenticated.